Mazda MX-5 (NC): Special editions (2005—2008)

-Making its debut at the 2005 New York International Auto Show, the 3rd Generation Limited was a launch edition of the MX-5 NC which featured added chrome accents, stainless steel scuff plates, and special 17-inch wheels.
+Making its debut at the 2005 New York International Auto Show, the 3rd Generation Limited was a launch edition of the MX-5 NC which had added chrome accents, stainless steel scuff plates, and special 17-inch wheels.
 Velocity Red was an exclusive color to this edition.
 A limited run of 3,500 were built worldwide (300 in the UK, 750 in the U.S., 150 in Canada), delivered in advance of standard models.